Best Golf Shoes 2025

 Reasons to avoid

-Like the best Puma golf shoes, there is plenty of value to be had here and, with Puma injecting a new nitrogen-infused foam into the shoe, it provides great softness and rebound when walking and hitting shots.
-In testing, we felt that the low profile spiked outsole worked well and will give you all year round wearability, even when the ground is very dry or very wet.
+Because of the change to the sole, Puma's engineers have made the Phantomcat Nitro lighter and, as the sub-heading suggests, lower in profile.
+What's more, there is plenty of value to be had here, especially as the brand has introduced a new nitrogen-infused foam into the shoe which provides great softness and rebound, both when walking and hitting shots.
+In our testing we noted that the low profile spiked outsole worked well and will provide all year round wearability.

 - Read our full Puma Phantomcat Nitro Golf Shoe Review